 Her teeth were red as rust, and her locks, which lay heavily on her shoulders, were white as an aspen covered with hoar-frost.
 On her head she wore a spotted mutch ( a much is an old-fashioned Scottish hat).
 All her clothing was grey, and she was never seen without her great dun-coloured shawl, which was drawn closely round her shoulders.”

-Going back to the poem, at the top, suggests, in the Cailleach’s lament, that she is of great age and has had relations with many men and kings and been around from the first flood.
+The poem, the Cailleach’s lament, suggests she is of great age and has had relations with many men and kings and been around from the first flood.
 The poem is also about a figure who is resigned to her fate and looking towards death.
 A clear indication of the encroach of Christian ideals on the Cailleach emphasised by the flood and use of Amen but also that this great force had been resigned to die.
 From the folklore stories and tales such as “Aislinge Meic Conglinne” and also in the “Expulsion of Dessi” (both 12th century) we see these themes and others again and again (7).
-Other themes include her as a representation of a cosmological and sovereignty goddess, a representation of nature and death, chthonic and winter storms and harvest aspects as can be seen in the Lùnastal and Samhuinn celebrations.
-In fact she has been associated with many things, such as winter time, storms, deer herds, owls, bulls, a dominator and constructor of the landscape, a sovereignty figure, an eternal force and one who helped birth mankind and brings them back in their death.
+Other themes include the Cailleach as a representation of a cosmological and sovereignty goddess, a representation of nature and death, chthonic and winter storms and harvest aspects as can be seen in the Lùnastal and Samhuinn celebrations.
+In fact the Cailleach has been associated with many things, such as winter time, storms, deer herds, owls, bulls, a dominator and constructor of the landscape, a sovereignty figure, an eternal force and one who helped birth mankind and brings them back in their death.
 In other words she can be viewed as the Magna Mater, the original earth goddess not just a nun with a bad habit.

 Some of these facets i’ll explore through some of the different folk stories and tales that support these ideas.
 I think highbrow literature does no one any justice especially when consigned to the scrap heap of christian history or devolved into a bringer of death and nothing more.